Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

+## What I expect to resolve through the RFC process before this gets merged
+## What I expect to resolve through the implementation of this feature before stabilization
+- How interpolation configuration is exposed to users would be solved during stabilization

+/

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?
 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

 # Future possibilities
 [future-possibilities]: #future-possibilities

+Sam: Kalman Filter Extrapolation, quadratic interpolation, Hermite Interpolation

 Think about what the natural extension and evolution of your proposal would be and how it would affect the Unity Multiplayer as a whole in a holistic way.
 Try to use this section as a tool to more fully consider all possible interactions with the Unity Multiplayer in your proposal.
 Also consider how the this all fits into the roadmap for the project and the team.